-On a hunch, earlier this year I did a little research ahead of writing a blog post for Liberal Democrat Voice: how often is the phrase “community politics” used by the party’s national spokespeople since the May 2010 election?
+On a hunch, earlier this year I did a little research ahead of writing a blog post: how often is the phrase “community politics” used by the party’s national spokespeople since the May 2010 election?

 The answer was far worse than I’d feared.
 Looking through all of Nick Clegg’s major speeches, all the news release from him and also all those from others issued via the Liberal Democrat press team, I could only find one use of “community politics” – by Paul Burstow.
 Andrew Stunell deserves an honourable mention for using it in an LGA pamphlet as well, but that was it.
 No doubt there have been some uses in other places but, particularly bearing in mind that I searched through every national press release, this is a paltry showing.